Delivery Service Software: The Best Tools for Restaurants and Retailers to Manage Deliveries

 And with drivers now being able to capture proof-of-delivery photos from their own driver app, there are now zero redeliveries to make each day — because customers can’t claim their food never arrived.
 This means the restaurant isn’t disrupted by ad-hoc meal preparation or extra ingredient costs, and Sagar doesn’t need to pay drivers twice for making the same delivery.

-If you run a restaurant and want to find a better way to manage drivers and deliveries, sign up for a fourteen-day free trial of Circuit.
+If you run a restaurant and want to find a better way to manage drivers and deliveries, sign up for a free trial of Circuit.
 You’ll get access to our full suite of features — route planning and delivery tracking, real-time delivery updates and ETAs — and proof-of-delivery capture.

 Delivery Service Software for Retailers & Small Businesses